CORPORATE SUSTAINABILITY AND

 Dagon International and its member companies are regularly involved in various responsible business initiatives and remain committed in providing assistance to its stake holders.

 Key activities among its priorities include Healthcare and Education Assistance Programs.
 The donations in substantial amount were carried out in post Nargis, the strongest cyclone in 100 year history of Myanmar.
 Our donations cover from basic personal hygiene kits to new roofing materials for reconstruction of schools, clinics and houses.
 The Dagon Group donated $1.4 million worth 100 bedded hospital in Pyapone Town, Irrawaddy Division.
 In 2015, we donated Kyats 40.9 million to build ten houses for the land slide victims in Chin State.
 In 2017-2018 fiscal year, we donated USD 15265.32, to charitable and /or non- profit organizations.
-The most recent and single largest donation in the history of the Dagon Group was contribution of three billions in Kyat toward the fund of Union Enterprises for Humanitarian Assistance, Resettlement and Development (UEHARD) in Rakhine State in Ocober 2018.
+The most recent and single largest donation in the history of the Dagon Group was contribution of 300,000,000 in Kyat toward the fund of Union Enterprises for Humanitarian Assistance, Resettlement and Development (UEHARD) in Rakhine State in Ocober 2018.

 Myanmar Clinical Psychology Consortium is a volunteer-based group of Myanmar and international